tox-dev/tox-extra/README.md

 consideration the global `.gitignore`, something that can make git miss reporting some untracked files, the goal being to assure that when a new developer clones and runs the tests they do not endup with an unexpected git status.

+If you have any cases where you expect to have git report dirty, please add `--allow-dirty` to the command call to disable this check.